GeorgeGkas/Data-Structures/Stacks/Readme.md

 ### Using Arrays (limited number of elements)

 When we use a stack implementation with arrays, we have a static capacity.
 This means that we should check for overflow each time we try to add a new element in stack.
+Function `buildStack()` is not used here.

 ### Using Single Linked Lists (unlimited elements)

 When we implement stacks with single linked lists, we do not set a max capacity for our stack.
 This means that we do not have to check if our stack overflows.
+Function `createStack()` is not used here.